 - Professionally managed active funds typically underperform market indices

 - More exciting and engaging investment experience for some investors

 - More time-intensive

-Hands-off investing (aka passive investing or buy-and-hold) could mean picking a portfolio of mutual funds or exchange-traded funds (ETFs) or handing your portfolio over to a robo advisor or even a wealth manager such as Personal Capital.
+Hands-off investing (aka passive investing or buy-and-hold) could mean picking a portfolio of mutual funds or exchange-traded funds (ETFs) or handing your portfolio over to a robo advisor or even a wealth manager such as Empower.

 There are many ways to handle your investments.
 Taking a few minutes to think about how much time you want to spend handling your investments can guide your decision.